AndradeF87/aura-villas-bali/artifacts/AURABranding.md

 **3. Memories Over Walls**

-Luxury is not just a beautiful villa — it’s the memories guests take home.
+Boutique is not just a beautiful villa — it’s the memories guests take home.

 *Example angle:* “We create moments guests will remember long after they check out.”